PRECISE/SMEDL/README.md

 the `--no-makefile` option.

 When `mgen` generates a makefile for you, the monitors can be built simply by running `make`.
+(This, of course, assumes you have a C compiler and GNU make installed.)
 If you like, there are some options to tweak the build at the top of the makefile.

 For cases where `mgen` does not generate a makefile, or you are opting not to use it, the following tips may be helpful: